P-E-TT-E-R/HKM2021-supper/README.md

 http://pe-ho.eu:5000

+Or download repo and run it under python virtual enviroment, but dont forget to install Flask.
+-host in config is used in link generation as host, so if you have domain setup put your domain in there.

 ## Challenges and accomplishments
 *We learned a lot of things.
 We did a lot of mistakes too, but we are learning from our mistakes.
 This was our first collaboration on a project.*